EddyH85/linux_system_mgmt/README.md

 Linux System Management
 =========

-Ansible role to centrally manage some Linux system settings, for open(SUSE), Red Hat/ CentOS and Debian based Distris on vSphere, PowerVM or Cloud Managed.
+Ansible role to centrally manage some Linux system settings, for open(SUSE), Red Hat/ CentOS and Debian based Distris on vSphere, IBM PowerVM or Cloud Managed.

 The following settings are managed with it:
 - Kernel Settings